 In Reception and Key Stage 1, children are taught to read through daily phonics lessons and we value reading as a key life skill.

-We value reading as a key life skill, and are dedicated to enabling our children to become confident readers who have a love for reading.
-We believe reading is key for academic success and so to ensure we have a holistic approach to the teaching of reading.
+We are dedicated to enabling our children to become confident readers who have a love for reading.
+We believe reading is key for academic success and so to ensure this we have a holistic approach to the teaching of reading.
 We expect that all children develop their reading both in school and at home.

 Through reading, children have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Literature, especially, plays a key role in such development.
 Reading also enables children both to acquire knowledge and to build on what they already know.

 Throughout a child’s learning journey at our school will are committed to provide the best possible education so that the children leave us being able to:

 - Speak, read and write fluently so that they can communicate their ideas and emotions to others effectively.

 - Read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live.